Equality cases for the uncertainty principle in finite Abelian groups: The case of groups , with prime

-with $P_j$'s cofactors obtained from the $k-1$ first rows.
-It is easily seen that, up to a multiplicative constant, each $P_j(w^p)$ is a $(k-1)\times (k-1)$ determinant extracted from the Fourier matrix of $\ZZ_p$, so it does not vanish by Chebotarev's Lemma (see \cite{Tao}).
-Since $P(X)$ has coefficients in $\ZZ$ and vanishes at $w$, it can be factorized by the polynomial
+where $Q_l$'s come from cofactors obtained from the $k-1$ first rows.
+Up to a multiplicative constant, each $Q_j(w^p)$ is a $(k-1)\times (k-1)$ determinant extracted from the Fourier matrix of $\ZZ_p$, so it does not vanish at $w$ by Chebotarev's Lemma (see \cite{Tao}).

+The $a_l$ are all different and the $a_l \alpha$ belong to different congruent classes mod $p$.
+So, if we reorder the terms, $P$ can be written as